 As a sport adventure racing presents a unique challenge in that it combines elements of running, biking, paddling, climbing, and map and compass navigation while emphasizing teamwork.
 A key part of our vision is the development of a summer adventure camp for middle school students that will make each of these activities accessible to youth.
 The program will simultaneously serve as a means of introducing the requisite skills for enjoying these activities, a way for existing skills to be sharpened, and provide for greater general fitness (both mental and physical) for the participants.
 Experts in each discipline will ensure the safety of the students while they become equipped in both mind and body to take on the challenge of a serious back-country adventure.
 The confidence, self-knowledge, and fitness gained through participation in this camp will not only pay dividends towards future racing or outdoor adventure ambitions, but will serve participants when they are faced with other life challenges.
 In addition, it will serve as a foundation toward an appreciation for life-long wellness.
 Reserve your spot by emailing us today!

-Plans for this year's camp will include class I and II packrafting, night orienteering, mountain biking in Mond Du Lac, rock climbing on Shovel Point, stand up paddleboarding on Lake Superior, and 3 nights camping in Duluth area state parks.
+Plans for this year's camp will include class I-III packrafting, night orienteering, mountain biking in Mond Du Lac, rock outdoor rock climbing, stand up paddleboarding on Lake Superior, and 3 nights camping in Duluth area state parks.
 Camp costs will be around $300 per participant and will include all travel, camping, professional instruction, equipment (except bikes and helmets) and most food.
 Full and partial scholarships are available, please email for details.

 Tentative 2014 Adventure Camp Itinerary

 - Packrafting--class II and III whitewater practice/skills clinic

 - Optional night orienteering at Jay Cooke State Park

 - Camp at Tettegouche or Temperance State Park

 - Group splits into two halves, each doing a morning activity and afternoon activity, and meeting for lunch